 To train kids to compete is an excellent tool for child development.
 When they learn to win and lose it isn’t only useful in Jiu Jitsu but it is also great to use in different aspects of life which they will have to face in the future.
 It teaches them to win with humility, be empathetic and hug your opponent, be proud but not feel better than anyone else and also to lose with dignity, learn from your mistakes, improve and be better.

-They are training now for a set of National BJJ Tournaments that are going to be held in San Jose, Costa Rica’s capital organized by BJJKidsCR Pro League.
-This is a great opportunity for our heroes to train with kids from different Jiu-Jitsu Academies, and have the experience of a National Tournament.
+They are training now for a set of National BJJ Tournaments that are going to be held in San Jose, Costa Rica’s capital, organized by BJJKidsCR Pro League.
+This is a great opportunity for our heroes to train with kids from different Jiu Jitsu academies, and to experience a National Tournament.

 There will be 4 BJJ tournaments during the year.
-March, June, September and a last BJJ Kids Costa Rica Open 2018 in December.
-And it is our goal to attend all of them!
+March, June, September and the last BJJ Kids Costa Rica Open 2018 in December.
+It is our goal to attend all of them!

-For many of our kids, it is a great opportunity not only because they will be competing against other academies and having a completely new experience but because many of our kids attending this tournament are living in poverty in Costa Rica and it will be their first time in the city!
-Imagine most of them live in shack houses with dirt floors, for them to travel with us and stay in the city is a hugee?thing!
+For many of our kids it is a great opportunity not only because they will be competing against other academies and having a completely new experience, but because many of our kids attending this tournament are living in poverty in Costa Rica and it will be their first time in the city!
+Imagine most of them live in shack houses with dirt floors.
+For them to travel with us and stay in the city is a huge deal!

-We are very grateful to BJJKidsCR?for giving our heroes the opportunity to attend this tournament, they are super excited and they are training with all their energy.
+We are very grateful to BJJKidsCR for giving our heroes the opportunity to attend this tournament, they are super excited and they are training with all of their energy.

-We will keep you posted on how every tournament goes so you can be part of the Hero Academy team joy!
+We will keep you posted on how every tournament goes so you can be a part of the Hero Academy team!

-If you would like to sponsor us for this Tournament Trips you can do it via PayPal to: email@example.com or through our website at www.bjjincostarica.com/donate?.
-We are accepting donations for the tournaments trips, it will cover transportation to San Jose, meals for the kids and lodging!!
+If you would like to sponsor us for these Tournament Trips, you can do it via PayPal to: email@example.com or through our website at www.bjjincostarica.com/donate.
+We are accepting donations for the tournament trips to cover transportation to San Jose, meals for the kids, and lodging!!